 Routine Snowmobiling Maintenance Scheduling Tip

 For example, with boats, I change the lower unit oil in the fall on the day I cover the boat.
-It has to be done once a year anyway, and should there be a leak where water seeped in during the season, why risk a freeze?
-My point is, I have a schedule or routine that works for me.
+It has to be changed once a year anyway, and should there be a leak where water seeped in during the season, why risk a freeze?
+My point is that I have a schedule or routine that works for me.
 I know what gets done and when.
 If you don’t have your routine set, it’s probably wise to start.
 It keeps you accountable for your maintenance efforts.

 4. Check your Plugs